 Note that the two options of either a classical or quantum gravitational correlation (corresponding to gravitational decoherence or GIE, respectively), do not cover the entire field of possibilities for the outcome of the experiment.
-There is a possibility of quantum gravitational correlation without entanglement.
+There is a possibility of quantum gravitational correlation without entanglement (quantum correlations are known to be possible without entanglement, e.g., quantum discord [OZ01]).
 That is, a massive object can be maintained in a coherent superposition, as opposed to gravitational decoherence, but gravity alone cannot create entanglement, as opposed to GIE.
-Indeed, some preliminary results suggest that even if spacetime is quantum, this does not necessarily implies it has to mediate entanglement [BWG+18, BWG+19, Ber19, DSW22, SMY23].
+Indeed, some preliminary results suggest that even if spacetime is quantum, this does not necessarily implies it has to mediate full entanglement [BWG+18, BWG+19, Ber19, DSW22, SMY23].

 This work - quantum gravitational correlation without entanglement.
 The question we focus on in this research is, what are the computational implications of the the last scenario?
-Assuming quantum gravitational correlations without entanglement, what happens when the system S_U executes, while the system S_M finished executing and is in the state $\frac{1}{\sqrt{2}} \cdot |L_0\rangle{S_M} + \frac{1}{\sqrt{2}} \cdot |L_1\rangle{S_M}$?
+Assuming quantum gravitational correlations without (full) entanglement, what happens when the system S_U executes, while the system S_M finished executing and is in the state $\frac{1}{\sqrt{2}} \cdot |L_0\rangle{S_M} + \frac{1}{\sqrt{2}} \cdot |L_1\rangle{S_M}$?
 Our computational model makes the following assumptions.
-First, if quantum gravitational correlations are possible but cannot generate entanglement, when executing the experiment this should create a joint state that resembles the un-normalized state
+First, if quantum gravitational correlations are possible but do not force entanglement, when executing the experiment, this should create a joint state that resembles the un-normalized state